How I Keep DataAnno Fil Starter Secure with Routine Dependency Updates

 - Run

-composer updatewith explicit version constraints - Verify tests pass (we have solid feature coverage on auth and data submission flows)
+composer updatewith explicit version constraints - Verify tests pass (I have solid feature coverage on auth and data submission flows)

 - Smoke test the app locally